 Boredom is intriguing.
 In this age, when there are countless activities, hobbies, special interests, and diversions both online and offline, boredom seems a difficult pinnacle to achieve.
 Yet it is as common today as it was in earlier times when people had to occupy themselves with far fewer things.
 Whenever I watch a period film, one of the things I always wonder about is “What the hell did these folks do in their whole days in that era”?!
 If I had lived as a human any time before, say, 1940, I think I would have died of boredom.

 Obviously, it doesn’t work that way.
-Our tolerance level for getting engaged is decreasing at the same rate as our ingenuity in inventing new ways of occupying our attention.
+Our threshold of getting engaged is decreasing at the same rate as our ingenuity in inventing new ways of occupying our attention.

 When popularized, I am sure the telephone must have saved many souls countless hours of boredom — the ability to call a faraway friend must have led to excitement that lasted several years, if not decades.
 We treat voice calls on the telephone mostly as a nuisance today.
 When the TV started appearing in many households, it must have been a very exciting era for the whole family to get together to watch news and entertainment.
 We now call it the Idiot Box.
 It was thrilling to be able to chat over the Internet on IRC channels with unknown friends during the ‘90s and messenger apps with known friends later.
 Now we disable chat when we check Facebook and log on to Skype and other messaging services in “Invisible” mode.